acmoles/portfolio/portfolio/projects/play.md

 ::: slot top

 <Stage-ProjectStage :noise="true" ctaLabel="none" ctaUrl="#"
 description="I love learning and creating.
-This is a selection of personal design, technology and workflow experiments.">
+This is a selection of personal design and  technology experiments.">

   <template v-slot:visual-background>
     <Heros-AbstractHero :noise="false"/>